PedroCAlvarez/corona_tscs/README.md

-On the [CoronaNet Update Tracker](https://docs.google.com/spreadsheets/d/1h5dqVxLghvXr2wwl74ZUeSIWRQLySrxWCjD65_MevUM/edit#gid=0), you can see track our policy updates by country and subnational unit.
+On the [CoronaNet Update Tracker](https://docs.google.com/spreadsheets/d/1h5dqVxLghvXr2wwl74ZUeSIWRQLySrxWCjD65_MevUM/edit#gid=0), you can track our policy updates by country and subnational unit.

 The following plot shows our policy activity index, a set of scores produced by a dynamic measurement model from our data.
 It is also